 MetricFire can help you ensure that these metrics are monitored properly and you have complete insight into your application’s performance.
 MetricFire specializes in monitoring systems and you can use your product with minimal configuration to gain in-depth insight into your environments.

 If you would like to learn more about it please book a demo with us, or sign up for the free trial today.
 Let’s go ahead and learn the different pros and cons of Single Tenant vs Multi-Tenant Cloud Infrastructure.

 1. Single-tenant hosting gives clients more control

-Single-tenant hosting solutions can customize their software more than the multi-tenant solutions since they only service one client.
+Single-tenant hosting solutions can customize their software more than multi-tenant solutions since they only serve one client.
 An analogy is if you live in a house you can knock out a wall and no one else cares—you can do what you want and it won’t impact anyone living in the house next door.